-Baskets for Ultrasonic Cleaning
+The Ultrasonic Cleaning Basket

 This is best accomplished when parts are suspended in the solution, not reposing on the cleaning tank floor (a bad practice).

 In the majority of instances, ultrasonic cleaning baskets are used to hold the parts at the proper distance from the tank bottom.
-Baskets typically are of stainless-steel mesh with mesh or solid stainless-steel walls.
+Baskets typically are of stainless steel mesh with mesh or solid stainless-steel walls.

 Small parts such as screws can be placed in fine mesh baskets that either rest in the tank basket or are suspended in the solution.
 Very large parts can be suspended from overhead supports to the correct depth for cleaning.